-- Risk-X is an independent global provider of Audit, .
-Advisory, Forensics, Incident Response, Assurance and Training services. - With over 30 years' experience, we are a Qualified Security .
-Assessor Company (QSAC) and PCI Forensic Investigator (PFI) in good standing with the Payment Card Industry Security Standards Council (PCI SSC) and are a certified member of the CREST Cyber Security Incident Response (CSIR) scheme through our parent company Pentest Partners Consulting LLP. - With offices in Cambridgeshire, Bracknell, Cape Town, and • Johannesburg we are supported by our secure laboratory facility and globally mobile consulting team. - Risk-X are specialists in payment, privacy, corporate / . information security and dealing with cyber security breaches. - So whether you are a public or private sector organisation, .
-Risk-X will be able to assist you with all of your corporate governance, regulatory, compliance, audit, advisory, testing and training objectives.
+- Risk-X is a global provider of Audit, Advisory, Forensics, .
+Incident Response, Assurance and Training services. - With over 30 years' experience, we are a Qualified Security • Assessor Company (QSAC) and PCI Forensic Investigator (PFI) in good standing with the Payment Card Industry Security Standards Council (PCI SSC) and are a certified member of the CREST Cyber Security Incident Response (CSIR) scheme listed under our former company name Pentest Partners Consulting LLP. - With offices in Cambridgeshire, Bracknell, Dubai, Cape • Town and Johannesburg we are supported by our secure laboratory facility and globally mobile consulting team. - Risk-X are specialists in payment, privacy, corporate / . information security and dealing with cyber security breaches. - So whether you are a public or private sector organisation, • Risk-X will be able to assist you with all of your corporate governance, regulatory, compliance, audit, advisory, testing and training objectives.